 He joked that the area — which developers have begun giving names like “SoNo” and “Callow East” — could instead be called Yardstown.
 “We’re gonna really be a part of it,” he said.

 As shown in the drawings, the brewery’s presence will be obvious from afar, thanks to a row of giant fermenters hugging the building along the Spring Garden side.
 They will replace the “box” art that currently adorns the side of the former furniture warehouse (the art will be reinstalled a bit further down the street).
 The 600-barrel tanks will tower over the top of the structure — “I don’t think we’ll need to have a sign on the roof,” Kehoe said — but also be integrated into the retail space.

 Customers enjoying pints and plates at the picnic tables on the patio will be able to walk between the structures’ steel legs and know that the beer they’re drinking was fermented directly overhead.
-Integrating the working brewhouse with the public restaurant and bar and 500-person event space was an idea Kehoe and Yards partner Trevor Prichett were set on from the start.
+Integrating the working brewhouse with the public tasting room and 175-person event space was an idea Kehoe and Yards partner Trevor Prichett were set on from the start.